 Many of her tables and desks could be found in prominent Nantucket homes.

-In 1921, Aletha married John Sanders of Sayville, NY.
+In 1921, Aletha married John Sanders of Sayville, New York.
 Although their marriage was brief, some of the pieces she made during this time were signed Aletha Macy Sanders.

 Beginning with sperm whales and sea gulls, Macy, spurred by her love of the outdoors, began to carve other animals, birds and fish.
 Soon after, she opened her own shop, Ivory of the Sea, on Madaket Road.
 In addition to Jose Reyes, Macy made the scrimshaw for many of Stephen Gibbs baskets until the early 1960s.

-Her remarkable workmanship quickly drew the notice of the tourists who flocked to the island every summer as her scrimshaw and ivory carvings became sought after souvenirs.
+Her remarkable workmanship quickly drew the notice of the tourists who flocked to the Island every summer as her scrimshaw and ivory carvings became sought after souvenirs.
 She is most famous for her whale boards, a collection of 6 or 8 different varieties of whales, carved and mounted to a wood board.
-They even appear in the collections of Mystic Seaport in Mystic, CT and the Ratsey and Lapthorn Museum in City Island, NY.
+They even appear in the collections of Mystic Seaport and the Ratsey and Lapthorn Museum.

 Despite the success brought to her by her ivory carvings, Macy was most proud of her wood carving of Abram Quary, the last male member of the Wampanoag tribe on Nantucket.
 The piece often hangs in the Nantucket Atheneum near the painting that inspired it.